Edric-Matwiejew/QuOp_MPI/container/README.md

 # Singularity Containerisation

-On Pawsey an up to date container for QuOp_MPI should be contained in $MYGROUP/QuOp_MPI.
+On Pawsey an up to date container for QuOp_MPI should be located in $MYGROUP/QuOp_MPI.
 Please check that your scripts point the name of the most recent container.
-These follow the convention quop_mpi_DDMMYYYY.sif.
+These follow the naming convention quop_mpi_DDMMYYYY.sif.

 ## Building Containers